-- (a) Similarity between the installed cable and the tested cable was not adequately addressed in the file. - (b) Acceptance criteria for cable installed in CCNPP were not given. - (c) Qualified life of cable was not adequately addressed. - (d) Effect of accident environment on (aged) cable near end of its qualified life was not addressed.
+- (b) Acceptance criteria fr cable installed in CCNPP were not given. - (c) Qualified life of cable was not adequately addressed. - (d) Effect of accident environment on (aged) cable near end of its qualified life was not addressed.
 Radiation aging and LOCA simulation was done on a new cable, not a cable near the end of its qualified life.
 No justification or analysis for this lack of thermal aging was provided in the file. - (e) Qualification was based on a test report which had been previously reviewed by the NRC and found to lack supporting test data to allow the report to be audited.
-The NRC test report documenting this deficiency was referenced in IE IN 84-44. - (12) The inspector's review and evaluation of qualification file CBL015 for BIW coaxial cable, TER item 85, identified three questions concerning the file itself and one technical issue.
-When the inspector discussed these items with BG&E. they went back and reviewed other documentation and determined that this BIW cable was not used in a 10 CFR 50.49 application and therefore qualification was not necessary.
+The NRC test report documenting this coficiency was referenced in IE IN 84-44. - (12) The inspector's review and evaluation of qualification file CBL015 for BIW coaxial cable, TER item 85, identified three questions concerning the file itself and one technical issue.
+When the inspector discussed these items with BG&E, they went back and reviewed other documentation and determined that this BIW cable was not used in a 10 CFR 50.49 application and therefore qualification was not necessary.
 BG&E was then asked to check their other coaxial cables to determine what cable was used in 10 CFR 50.49 applications in CCNPP, Unit 1.
 After a review of data, BG&E also deleted Raychem coaxial cables identified under TER items 77 and 78 from the scope of 10 CFR 50.49 requirements.
-At the same time BG&E identified Rockbestos coaxial cable, qualification file CBLO31, and Brand-Rex coaxial cable, qualification file CBL029, as being used in CCNPP, Unit 1, for applications within the scope of 10 CFR 50.49.
+At the same time BG&E ide tified Rockbostos coaxial cable, qualification file CBL031, and Brand-Rex coaxial cable, qualification file CBL029, as being used in CCNPP, Unit 1, for applications within the scope of 10 CFR 50.49.
 The inspector's check of BG&E's 10 CFR 50.49 list identified the Brand-Rex cable as being on the list; however, Rockbestos cable was not on the list.
-BG&E attributed this fact to the delay time, previously discussed, for FCRs.
-The review of the Rockbestos coaxial cable qualification file is discussed in paragraph 4.D.(16) below.
+BC&E attributed this fact to the delay time, previously discussed, for FCRs.
+The review of the Rockbestos coaxial cable qualification file is discussed in paragraph 4.D.
+(16) below.
 The Brand-Rex cable file was not reviewed by the inspector. - (13) The inspector's review and evaluation of qualification file SV0002 for Dragon solenoid valve, TER item 95, determined that the file was not auditable.
-Discussions with BG&E personnel clarified, to some degree, the qualification status and the in plant configuration of the valve, which supposedly had been replaced in April 1982 with a qualified Valcor model V526-5295 per a justification for continued operation (JCO) dated February 26, 1982.
-The plant site inspection on October 18, 1984 determined that the Dragon valves were still in place in the west piping penetration room.
+Discussions with BG&E personne's clarified, to some degree, the qualification status and the in plant configuration of the valve, which supposedly had been replaced in April 1982 with a qualified Valcor model V526-5295 per a justification for continued operation (JCO) dated February 26, 1982.
+The plant site inspection on October 18, 1984 determined that C = Dragon valves were still in place in the west piping penetration room.
 Examples of items in the file which led to the determination that the file was not auditable are: